 The issuing bank is typically the bank with which you applied for a credit or debit card (a local credit union, Chase, Wells Fargo, Bank of America, etc.).
 Because a number of entities participate in the processing of a credit card payment, they each take a portion of your merchant account fee.
 The interchange rate of Visa and Mastercard will have a large impact on your monthly fees.

-Constantly Changing Interchange Rates
+Constantly Changing Interchange And Network Rates

 Receive A Free First Analysis

 To help your company start saving, Verisave is offering a free merchant account audit.
-In three easy steps, your company can start to save anywhere from 25%-35% in merchant account fees.
+In three easy steps, your company could start to save anywhere from 25%-35% in merchant account fees.
 So contact us today and see what we can do for your company.